disjukr/pypy-tutorial-ko/tutorial.rst

 someone off from implementing their idea for a language.

-Wouldn't it be nice if you could write your language in an existing high level language like Python?
+Wouldn't it be nice if you could write your language in an existing high level language like, for example, Python?
 That sure would be ideal, you'd get all the advantages of a high level language like automatic memory management and rich data types at your disposal.
 Oh, but an interpreted language interpreting another language would be slow, right?
 That's twice as much interpreting going on.

-XXX I think you should define the term "RPython" here, because now it sounds like PyPy translates normal Python.

 As you may have guessed, PyPy solves this problem.
-PyPy is a sophisticated toochain for analyzing Python code and translating it to C code (or JVM or CLI).
+PyPy is a sophisticated toochain for analyzing and translating your interpreter code to C code (or JVM or CLI).
 This process is called "translation", and it knows how to translate quite a lot of Python's syntax and standard libraries, but not everything.
-All you have to do is write your interpreter in Python using only a subset of the language carefully defined to allow this kind of analysis and translation, and PyPy will produce for you a very efficient interpreter.
+All you have to do is write your interpreter in **RPython**, a subset of the Python language carefully defined to allow this kind of analysis and translation, and PyPy will produce for you a very efficient interpreter.